Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

 We now approach another of those movements of long text which Bach set by alternating recitative and chorale phrases.
 Schweitzer, as always, is extremely dismissive of this practice.
 With specific reference to this cantata he states it to be 'sadly disfigured by the excessively tasteless recitative-passages that are dovetailed into the chorale text' (vol 2, p 375).
 He, mistakenly, attributes the text to Picander and further claims that 'Bach himself was unconscious of the wretched quality of this text'.

-This is, perhaps, an assumption too far and unlikely to be the view of cantata lovers in the twenty-first Century.
+This is, perhaps, an assumption too far and unlikely to be the view of cantata lovers, or critics, in the twenty-first Century.
 Bach, more than most great composers, knew exactly what he was looking for in his texts.
 Nevertheless, it is something of a mystery why Schweitzer felt so strongly about this particular practice.

 He does, however, make a more neutral observation about the repeated dotted bass motive.
 This he describes as a variant of a universal Bachian rhythm conveying charm, happiness or felicity (ibid p 98) in this case obtained through God's mercy and goodness.